Breadcrumb

 Fraud

 Fraudulent activity2 within pharmacy benefits can take many forms, including patients acquiring prescriptions under false pretenses, providers writing illegitimate prescriptions and pharmacies processing phantom claims.
 AMCP supports efforts by both federal and state governments that enhance law enforcement’s ability to combat the actions of individuals who falsify prescription information or providers who write prescriptions for patients who intend to abuse the drugs.
-AMCP also supports efforts to encourage the adoption of electronic prescribing systems, which could reduce the incidence of fraud at the pharmacy point-of-sale.
+AMCP also supports efforts to encourage the adoption of electronic prescribing systems, which help reduce the incidence of fraud at the pharmacy point-of-sale.

 Waste